Kunhao-Liu/3D-OVS/README.md

 Usually, if the segmentation results do not align well with the object boundaries, you can set `dino_neg_weight` to a value larger than 0.2, such as 0.22.
 If the segmentation is making mistakes, you can set `dino_neg_weight` to a value smaller than 0.2, such as 0.18.
 Since `dino_neg_weight` encourages the model to assign different labels when the DINO features are distant, the higher it is, the more unstable the model becomes, but it also encourages sharper boundaries.

 ## TODO
-- [ ] Currently we only support faceforwarding scenes, it can be extended to support unbouded 360 scenes using some coordinate transformation.
+- [ ] Currently we only support faceforwarding scenes, it can be extended to support unbounded 360 scenes using some coordinate transformation.

 ---
 ## Acknowledgments